albertotonda/symbolic-regression-ode-systems/NOTES.md

 c.
 It would also be nice to compare against a completely explicit system identification for SR approach, with complex genomes and fitness solving for initial conditions + compare against data.

 ## State of the repository
 Unfortunately, now most of the code is inside the `\utils` folder.
+The code should be drastically reorganized.

 ## TODO
 The code for C_x is now running.
 So, the next steps are: